-- A. A foul on a legal break results in ball-in-hand behind the head string for the opponent.
-The opponent must shoot a ball outside the head string. - B. If no balls are pocketed, it is the opponent's turn. - C. The 8-ball is pocketed on the break results in an automatic win unless the player scratches or the cue leaves the table, in which case it is a loss. - D. If at least one ball is pocketed, it is still the breaker's turn: - a.
-If one or more balls of a single category (stripes or solids) is pocketed, the player assumes that category of balls. - b.
-If at least one ball of each category is pocketed, it is considered an open table.
+- A. A foul on a legal break results in ball-in-hand behind the head string (in the kitchen) for the opponent.
+The opponent must shoot a ball outside the kitchen (beyond the head string). - B. If no balls are pocketed, it is the opponent's turn. - C. If the 8-ball is pocketed on the break, the result is an automatic win unless the player scratches or the cue ball leaves the table, in which case it is a loss. - D. If at least one ball is pocketed, it is still the breaker's turn: - a.
+If one or more balls of a single category is pocketed (stripes or solids), the player assumes that category of balls. - b.
+If at least one ball of each category is pocketed (e.g., two solids and one stripe), it is considered an open table.
 The breaker has a choice of the following: - i.
 They may shoot any ball except the 8-ball (which would be a foul); if they do not foul, any ball pocketed counts. - ii.
-If they were to make at least 1 ball of each category on their 2nd shot, they would still have an open table. - iii.
+If they were to make at least one ball of each category on their second shot, they would still have an open table. - iii.
 If the breaker were to miss or foul on the second shot, their opponent would have an open table. - iv.
 If the opponent then shoots and makes a ball, but also fouls on the shot, it is still an open table. - E. When the table is open, a player may shoot a stripe into a solid, or vice versa, in which case whichever ball goes in is then that player's category.